Firenze, Italy

 Michelangelo's Last Pieta

-Below are more photos of the pieta.
+Below are more photos of the sculpture.
 As with many of Michelangelo's later sculptures, this one does not appear to be finished, as you can see when you view the back.
 It is thought by many that this was done on purpose.

 Cantorial Pulpits